All about KiwiSaver – and who it’s for

 Contribute the amount that works for you

-When you join a KiwiSaver scheme, as an employee you can elect to contribute either 3%, 4% or 8% of your gross salary or wages (i.e. before tax) and the amount will be deducted from your pay.
+When you join a KiwiSaver scheme, as an employee you can elect to contribute 3%, 4%, 6%, 8% or 10% of your gross salary or wages (i.e. before tax) and the amount will be deducted from your pay.
 If you don’t let your employer know how much you want deducted, the rate will automatically be 3%.

 Your employer needs to make a contribution of at least 3% of your gross pay.
 They may choose to pay more.

 The contributions are paid to Inland Revenue and then transferred to your KiwiSaver scheme provider.
-When you first join a scheme this transfer won’t happen until after you have been a member for the first 3 months.
+When you first become a KiwiSaver member this transfer won’t happen until after you have been a member for two months.